samie-ya/alx-zero_day/README.md

-*This file is mandatory in all ALX School projects* has been edited
+*This file is mandatory in all ALX School projects*